dfrnt-labs/terminusdb-docs-static/src/app/docs/document-insertion/page.md

 #### Parameters

+{% table %}

-parameter
+- parameter

-default
+- default

-explanation
+- explanation

+---

 author

+ - author
+ -
-The commit author
+ - The commit author

+---

-message
+ - message
+ -

-The commit message
+ - The commit message

+---

-schema\_checking
+ - schema\_checking
+ -

-Value should be either enabled or disabled
+ - Value should be either enabled or disabled

+{% /table %}

 ## The apply endpoint